-- We have signed contracts with 27 servicers, including the five largest.
-Between loans covered by these servicers and loans owned or guaranteed by the GSEs, more than 80 percent of all mortgage loans in the country are now covered by the program. - 325,000 trial modifications have been offered under the program.
-Tens of thousands of trial modifications are underway.
+We have signed contracts with over 45 servicers, including the five largest.
+Between loans covered by these servicers and loans owned or guaranteed by the GSEs, more than 85 percent of all mortgage loans in the country are now covered by the program.

+Over 570,000 trial modifications have been offered under the program.
+Over 360,000 trial modifications are underway.

-At this early date, MHA has already been more successful than any previous similar program in modifying mortgages for at risk borrowers to sustainably affordable levels, and helping to avoid preventable foreclosures.
+At this early date, HAMP has already been more successful than any previous similar program in modifying mortgages for at risk borrowers to sustainably affordable levels, and helping to avoid preventable foreclosures.